-Students who wish to withdraw from the University must initiate action formally through the Office of Admissions and Records.
-Failure to withdraw will result in a failing grade in all courses.
+Students who find it necessary to withdraw from the University after enrolling for any academic term must initiate action formally through the Office of Admissions and Records and follow the official withdrawal procedures.
+Failure to follow formal withdrawal procedures will result in a failing grade in all courses and may require the student to apply for readmission before being permitted to enroll in another academic term.
 A student who has not paid fees and is not enrolled in at least one class (other than for audit) at the end of the fourth week of instruction (census date) is no longer considered a continuing student and may be required to apply for readmission.
 Refunds are obtainable only for the first 11 class days after the start of classes.
 In order to receive a refund, you must file an official withdrawal form and refund request at the Office of Admissions and Records within the first 11 class days of the term.